 B. EDIFYING SPEECH MUST BE OTHERS-CENTERED

 More closely, the implication of this section of our passage indicates that the believer’s speech is directed toward building up others (notice the word that I italicized).
 Talking about yourself all the time is part of the old, pre-Christ fallen nature that needs be put off!
 The believer’s clear priority is to focus on building up others with his tongue— rather than self.
 People who talk about themselves all the time (typical of so many today) telegraph immaturity and self-absorption to others who are AGED.
-Nothing is a greater turn-off than listening to someone extol his or her own greatness!
+Nothing is more unappealing than listening to someone extol his or her own greatness!
 I find it downright appalling!
-(One of their typical games is to throw you a question once in a while—one like “But enough talk about me.
+(One of their typical games is to throw you a question once in a while—like, “But enough talk about me.
 Let’s talk about what you think about my accomplishments.”)

-“Let another praise you and not your own mouth; a stranger, and not your own lips.”
+Let another praise you and not your own mouth; a stranger, and not your own lips.

 C. EDIFYING SPEECH MUST BE IMPARTIAL

 Although this aspect of edifying speech is not apparent from the home passage, Scripture teaches that all the actions of a believer need to be free from partiality.
-In other words, in the capital, do you possess a similar attitude in your conversations with the janitor as you do with the president?
-James 2:1 states “do not hold your faith in our glorious Lord Jesus Christ with an attitude of personal favoritism.
+In other words, in the capital, do you possess a similar attitude in your conversations with the janitor as you do with the President?
+James 2:1 states, Do not hold your faith in our glorious Lord Jesus Christ with an attitude of personal favoritism.

-Speak to the janitor as you would the president.
+Speak to the janitor as you would the President.

-Both are created in the image of God, therefore each is important and is due respect.
+Both are created in the image of God; therefore, each is important and is due respect.
 Speech favoring one over another is sinful.
 Edifying speech is impartial.

 D. EDIFYING SPEECH IS VOID OF GOSSIP

-Another common problem that this portion of Scripture relates to is idle conversation, chatter and gossip.
+Another common problem to which this portion of Scripture relates is idle conversation, chatter, and gossip.
 Sheer idle talk is prohibited by the governing phrase but only such a word.
-The believer’s speech must be noted by few words—words that are meaningful to others versus the following:
+The believer’s speech must be noted by few words that are meaningful to others versus the following:

-“When there are many words, transgression is unavoidable, but he who restrains his lips is wise.”
+When there are many words, transgression is unavoidable, but he who restrains his lips is wise.

 E. EDIFYING SPEECH STEMS ONLY FROM HUMILITY

 Edifying speech can stem only from an inner attitude of humility.
-Matthew 12:34 states, “For the mouth speaks out of that which fills the heart.”
+Matthew 12:34b states, For the mouth speaks out of that which fills the heart.
 Your speech makes it clear to others whether you are in love with yourself or in love with Jesus Christ and others.
-Paul told the Philippian Church to “Have this attitude in yourselves which was also in Christ Jesus… [Who] emptied Himself, taking the form of a bond-servant… He humbled Himself ” (2:5–8).
+Paul told the Philippian Church to Have this attitude in yourselves which was also in Christ Jesus…who emptied Himself, taking the form of a bond-servant… He humbled Himself (2:5–8).
 Your speech shows whether you’re proud of heart or humble of heart.
-Accordingly, the believer’s speech must be Christ like, humble, self-deflecting, and others-centered.
+Accordingly, the believer’s speech must be Christlike, humble, self-deflecting, and others-centered.

 IV.
 THE CAUSE FOR YOUR SPEECH: APPROPRIATENESS

-“according to the need of the moment…”
+According to the need of the moment…

 A. DEFINING APPROPRIATE SPEECH

-“This you know, my beloved brethren.
-But everyone must be quick to hear and slow to speak…”
+This you know, my beloved brethren.
+But everyone must be quick to hear, slow to speak…

-Proverbs 15:23 states, “A man has joy in an apt answer, and how delightful is a timely word!”
-Conversely 17:7 states, “Excellent speech is not fitting for a fool…” Herein is speech that’s AGED.
+Proverbs 15:23 states, A man has joy in an apt answer, and how delightful is a timely word!
+Conversely 17:7 states, Excellent speech is not fitting for a fool… Herein is speech that’s AGED.

 B. ILLUSTRATING APPROPRIATE SPEECH

-This sensitive spirit in conversation and speech is evident in the writings of the apostle Paul in several ways.
+This sensitive spirit in conversation and speech is evident in the writings of the Apostle Paul in several ways.
 First, notice what he said to the believers at the church in Corinth.
-Prior to writing 1 Corinthians, Paul had penned a previous letter to them (per 1 Corinthians 5:9), which to this day, is lost to the church.
+Prior to writing 1 Corinthians, Paul had penned a previous letter to them (per 1 Corinthians 5:9), which, to this day, is lost to the church.
 Evidently the Corinthians grossly misunderstood the content of its instruction.
-And so, among other reasons, Paul writes this epistle stating in chapter 3, verse 2, “I gave you milk to drink, not solid food; for you were not yet able to receive it.
-Indeed, even now you are not yet able.”
-In other words, the Corinthians were in need of Paul teaching them again the simplest aspects of Christian doctrine.
-Accordingly, that is what Paul gave them: milk versus meat in terms of a spiritual diet.
-That was the need of the moment.
+And so, among other reasons, Paul writes this epistle stating in verse 2 of chapter 3, I gave you milk to drink, not solid food; for you were not yet able to receive it.
+Indeed, even now you are not yet able.
+In other words, the Corinthians again needed Paul to teach them the simplest aspects of Christian doctrine.
+Accordingly, Paul gave them the need of the moment: milk versus meat in terms of a spiritual diet.
 And as a servant-minister, Paul met them where they were and communicated appropriately.

-Another illustration of Paul’s speech being according to the need of the moment is illustrated in 1 Thessalonians 5:14: “We urge you, brethren, admonish the unruly, encourage the fainthearted, help the weak, be patient with everyone.”
-Paul taught the church at Thessalonica to sum up the real needs people have and minister accordingly: Notice the differing needs of the moment: If a believer is unruly, then one’s speech and actions need to be corrective.
-If a believer is fainthearted one’s speech should be encouraging, and with a believer who is weak, one’s speech needs to be helpful.
+Another illustration of Paul’s speech being according to the need of the moment is illustrated in 1 Thessalonians 5:14: We urge you, brethren, admonish the unruly, encourage the fainthearted, help the weak, be patient with everyone.
+Paul taught the church at Thessalonica to sum up the real needs people had and minister accordingly: Notice the differing needs of the moment: if a believer is unruly, then one’s speech and actions need to be corrective.
+If a believer is fainthearted, one’s speech should be encouraging, and with a believer who is weak, one’s speech needs to be helpful.
 Such displays AGED communication.

 C. APPROPRIATE SPEECH IS OFTEN CORRECTIVE